nvramamoorthy/Coursera-PML-Project/writeup.md

 ###Conclusion

 #####It is found that the accuracy of the model is  99.30% and out of sample error is  0.69% .

+The prediction model was tested on 20 test cases and results were submitted as required

 Plots are available in the folder 'writeup_files/figure-html' in th GitHub Repository and appended in Appendix.